CCGS Capt. Jacques Cartier: Design and description

 Capt.
-Jacques Cartier is the second of three vessels ordered on 19 October 2011 by the Canadian government under the NSPS for offshore fisheries research.
+Jacques Cartier is the second of three vessels ordered on 19 October 2011 by the Canadian government under the NSS for offshore fisheries research.
 The three vessels are intended to replace the aging CCGS Teleost, CCGS W.E.
 Ricker and CCGS Alfred Needler.
 The initial design for the research vessels called for a 55 m-long ship that could act as "floating laboratories for scientific research and ecosystem-based management."
 However, when Seaspan received the technical plans from the government in 2012, they found that the ship's design would be prone to capsizing.
 The design was altered, leading to an increased design length of 63.4 m and a larger displacement of 3212 MT, 610 MT more than initially planned.
 The ships were constructed in 37 blocks and welded together.
 The research vessels are powered by a diesel-electric system giving the ships a maximum speed of 13 kn.
 The ships are equipped with four labs; a wet lab, a dry lab, an ocean lab and a control lab.